RV Insurance 101

 How much does it cost?

-Coverage and costs varies depending on several factors.
+Coverage and costs vary depending on several factors.
 Class A is the most expensive, followed by Class C and then Class B. Your driving history impacts rates, as well as if you use the RV occasionally or live in it full time.
 You can set your own limits on the policy, which will affect the rates.
 Any additional riders or coverage added will also increase the rate incrementally.